 The Nursing Home Ombudsman Program trains and certifies volunteers to investigate and help resolve concerns of elderly residents of long-term care facilities.
 Ombudsman also provide information and refer nursing and rest home residents and their families to community resources.
 If you would like to become an Ombudsman volunteer, contact:

 BayPath's Area Agency on Aging is looking for new members to join the Advisory Council to advocate on behalf of older people on issues that affect their lives.
 Meeting approximately five-six times per year, the Council is a voluntary group of citizens mandated by the Older Americans Act to provide information, guidance, advice and support to the Area Agency on Aging to plan, develop, coordinate and administer services, provided to area elders.
 The Council fulfills this obligation by working through the BayPath Board of Directors, the Area Agency staff, its own committees and community leadership.
-If you wish to learn more about the Area Agency on Aging or may be interested in attending one of their meetings, please contact BayPath's AAA Assistant Director or 508-573-7346.
+If you wish to learn more about the Area Agency on Aging or are interested in attending one of their meetings, contact:

-The Elder Nutrition Program has openings for meals on wheels volunteers Monday through Friday.
+The Elder Nutrition Program has openings for Meals on Wheels volunteers Monday through Friday.
 Volunteers deliver pre-packaged meals along a specified route.
 Your assistance makes a difference!
+If you are interested in supporting our Meals on Wheels program, contact:

 BayPath offers a host of Healthy Living Programs: Chronic Disease Self-Management, Chronic Pain Self-Management, Diabetes Self-Management, A Matter of Balance, Tai Chi for Healthy Aging, Powerful Tools for Caregivers and Healthy Eating for Successful Living.
 These programs are facilitated by volunteers who are trained and certified to lead these workshop-format programs in community settings such as senior centers, medical offices, fitness centers, libraries and religious organizations.
 Small stipends are often available.

-If you are interested in sharing your skills to promote healthy living, please contact:
+If you are interested in sharing your skills for healthy living, please contact: